-- Don't use the word problem in relation to Indigenous injustice or the lack of relationship and connection between Indigenous and non-Indigenous people. - Don't refer to an 'Indigenous problem'. - Don't state or imply that Indigenous people are the problem. - Don't state or imply that non-Indigenous Australians are going to 'fix' the problem.
+- Don't use the word problem in relation to First Nations injustice or the lack of relationship and connection between First Nations people and non-Indigenous people. - Don't refer to an 'Indigenous or First Nations problem'. - Don't state or imply that First Nations people are the problem. - Don't state or imply that non-Indigenous Australians are going to 'fix' the problem.